PushpakVootla21/Metadata-driven-data-migration-pipeline-using-ADF/README.md

 2. Connect to your local SQL Server instance (usually `localhost` or `.\SQLEXPRESS`).
 3. Right-click **Databases** > **New Database...**.
 4. Name it, e.g., `OnPremDemoDB`, and click **OK**.
-5. Use the provided scripts in the `scripts/` folder to create tables and insert sample data.
+5. Use the provided scripts in the `scripts/Table Scripts.sql` folder to create tables and insert sample data.

 ---